DanilZherebtsov/verstack/docs/source/index.rst

   Default behavior (only pass the labels and predictions):
    - Calculate the labels balance (fraction_of_1 in labels)
-   - Define the min_threshold as fraction_of_1 * 0.8
+   - Min threshold is defaulted to 0.0000000001
-   - Define the max_threshold as fraction_of_1 * 1.2 but not greater than 1
+   - Max threshold is defaulted to 0.9999999999
-   - Define the n_thresholds = 200
+   - n_thresholds is defaulted to 1000
-   - Create 200 threshold options uniformly distributed between min_threshold & max_threshold
+   - Create 1000 threshold options uniformly distributed between min_threshold & max_threshold
-   - Deploy the balanced_accuracy_score as loss_func
+   - Use the balanced_accuracy_score as loss_func
    - Peform loss function calculation and save results in class instance placeholders

   Customization options